IL-BioByte/Gene-Expression-Data-Analysis-Software/README.md

 Key features of this qPCR data analysis software include:

-1.Quality control and data filtering: Ensures the integrity of the data by identifying outliers, low-quality runs, or inefficient amplifications.
+1. Quality control and data filtering: Ensures the integrity of the data by identifying outliers, low-quality runs, or inefficient amplifications.

 2. Baseline correction and normalization: Automatically corrects for background noise and normalizes data using reference genes or housekeeping genes to account for sample variability.